ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 #### **Maps**

-Maps are like hashes in ruby, or dictionaries in python:
+Maps are like hashes in ruby or dictionaries in python:

 ```go
 var m map[string]string